 \paragraph{\bf Cosmogenic BSM}

-The deep underground location and large-volume of $\nu$EYE enable searches for exotic, high-energy particles that may originate from cosmogenic sources.
-Examples include boosted dark matter (BDM) and atmospheric collider signals, both of which leverage the unique combination of cosmic particle flux and low-background detection environments.
+The deep-underground location and large volume of $\nu$EYE enable searches for exotic, high-energy particles that may originate from cosmogenic sources.
+Examples include BDM and atmospheric collider signals, both of which leverage the unique combination of cosmic particle flux and low-background detection environments.
 The $\nu$EYE is particularly well-suited for identifying BDM through elastic scattering off electrons or nuclei.
 The large target mass and excellent background rejection of the $\nu$EYE allow it to probe BDM parameter space far beyond current experimental bounds, as shown in Fig.~\ref{fig:LSC-BDM}.
 The $\nu$EYE could also act as a ``cosmic beam-dump'' experiment, sensitive to a broad class of BSM scenarios, including heavy neutral leptons, scalar mediators, and other exotic LLPs.